at the ALIVE Center

 Communications & Marketing internship (click for full description):

-The Communications & Marketing intern for the WKU ALIVE Center for Community Partnerships assists with building relationships between the ALIVE CCP and campus and community partners.
+The Communications & Marketing internship for the WKU ALIVE Center for Community Partnerships builds relationships between the ALIVE CCP and campus and community partners.
 This position is supervised by the Communications & Marketing Coordinator.
-Responsibilities include but are not limited to communicating with campus and community partners to increase community engagement efforts, assisting with special event planning, and researching information to improve programming outcomes.
+Responsibilities include, but are not limited to, communicating with campus and community partners to increase community engagement efforts, assisting with special event planning, and researching information to improve programming outcomes.
 For more information, contact the Communications & Marketing Coordinator at firstname.lastname@example.org.

 Digital Media and Design Internship (click for full description):

-The Digital Media and Design intern for the WKU ALIVE Center for Community Partnerships
+The Digital Media and Design internship for the WKU ALIVE Center for Community Partnerships

-assists with publication and web design for the ALIVE CCP and campus and community
+assists with graphic design for the ALIVE Center's communication and marketing efforts.

 Leading Service-Learning Internship (click for full description):

-The Leading Service-Learning intern for the WKU ALIVE Center for Community Partnerships functions as a teaching assistant for a class with a service-learning component by supervising one to three service-learning groups and helping coordinate with community partners for project logistics.
-This position is supervised by the Community Engagement Coordinator and/or faculty member teaching the course.
-Responsibilities include but are not limited to communicating with our service-learning partners to learn about the needs and assets, serving as liaison to specific community partners, coordinate logistics for service-learning project with community partners, guide service-learners planning and implementation processes, supervise interaction between service-learners and the community members they are working with, and assist the course instructor as needed.
+The Leading Service-Learning intern for the WKU ALIVE Center for Community Partnerships functions as a mentor and service learning coach for classes with service-learning components by supervising one to three service-learning groups and helping coordinate with community partners project logistics.
+This position is supervised by the Community Engagement Coordinator.
+Responsibilities include but are not limited to communicating with our service-learning community partners to assist students through the project and proposal processes.
+The mentor and coach will also serve as liaison to specific community partners, coordinate logistics for service-learning projects with community partners, and guide service-learners through the planning and implementation processes.
+This position plays a vital role in the area of partner relations for the service-learners and the community members they are working with, and may assist the course instructor as needed.
 For more information, contact at email@example.com.

 Hear from our students